Absence Seizure -

 Also known as Epilim or Valpro.
 Used in the management of focal and generalised onset seizures.
 Can also be used to treat mood disorders, particularly mania.

 Single Photon Emission Computerised Tomography.
-A diagnostic scan where a radioactive isotope is injected to determine blood flow within the rain.
-During a seizure there is increased blood flow in the region of the brain where a seizure begins.
-Inbetween seizures, the bloodflow is reduced in this area.
-The SPECT is performed on people with epilepsy who are working up for possible surgery for epilepsy.
-Scanning can help determine the origin of the seizure.
+A diagnostic scan sometimes used to determine blood flow within the brain.
+SPECT can be performed on people with epilepsy who are working up for possible surgery for epilepsy.

 Spike and wave complex -